Skip to Content

 On This Page

-An oil rig platform out at sea
+Two oil rig platforms out at sea under a blue sky

-Recently, the U.S. Fifth Circuit Court of Appeals decided some important indemnity issues in an offshore context in American Home Assurance Company v Chevron, U.S.A., Inc., 2005 WL 318693, ___ F3d ___ (5th Cir 2005).
+Recently, the U.S. Fifth Circuit Court of Appeals decided some important indemnity issues in an offshore context in American Home Assurance Company v.
+Chevron, U.S.A., Inc., 2005 WL 318693, ___ F3d ___ (5th Cir 2005).
 Issues concerning both defense and indemnity aspects of contractual provisions in master service agreements will be affected by this case.
+1

 The case is, in many respects, a "typical" offshore personal injury in which the plaintiff sued his employer under the Jones Act and many of the other companies on the site under various other theories of liability.
 Here, it occurred on a spar off the coast of Louisiana.
 After the case was filed, it was determined that the spar was a work platform and not a vessel, so the Jones Act did not apply, and the plaintiff's employer was dismissed.
 However, the other defendants claimed contractual indemnity and defense from the employer, who decided to grant both indemnity and defense.